 October 14, 2020

-If you’re a CMO, Marketing Director, Marketing Manager, or Senior Strategist, then this Summit is designed for you.
-The Summit is structured for experienced decision makers who manage a marketing budget and want better insight into their analytics data, measurement tools, and campaign performance but aren’t sure where to start.
-Content will be geared towards leaders with more traditional (marketing, communications and PR) backgrounds who are ready to build a data-driven decision culture.
+If you’re are an experienced marketer, this Summit is designed for you.
+It is structured for decision makers who manage a marketing budget and want better insight into their analytics data, measurement tools, and campaign performance.
+Content will be geared towards leaders with more traditional (marketing, communications and PR) backgrounds who are ready to build a data-driven culture.